-- Beta is a risk measuring tool by which an investor can make a decision of whether they are required to invest in the stock of a company or not.
+- A beta is a risk-measuring tool by which an investor can decide whether they are required to invest in a company’s stock or not.

-- The interpretation of the beta value is that if the beta of a stock is greater than 1, we call it a high beta stock.
+- The interpretation of the beta value is that if a stock’s beta is greater than 1, we call it a high beta stock.
 Such stocks are riskier than the stock market.
 They move faster than the movement in the stock market.
 If the market goes up, this stock goes up faster.
 If the market falls, this stock falls faster.

-- If the beta of the stock is less than 1, we call it a low beta stock.
+- If the stock’s beta is less than 1, we call it a low beta stock.
 Such stocks are less risky than the stock market.
 They move slower than the movement in the stock market.
 If the market goes up, this stock goes up slower.
 If the market falls down, this stock falls slower.

 - Stocks with a beta of 1 are called unity stocks.
 Such stock mimics the market.
 They move in tandem with the market.
-If the market goes up by a certain percentage, this stock moves up by the same percentage.
+If the market increases by a certain percentage, this stock increases by the same percentage.
 If the market falls by a certain percentage, this stock falls by the same percentage.

 Uses and Importance of Beta in Finance

-- Beta helps measure the risk associated with the stock in case investors are planning to buy or sell them.
+- Beta helps measure the risk associated with the stock if investors plan to buy or sell them.

-- The beta value is itself an interpretation of the stock prices which are affected by the market conditions.
+- The beta value is an interpretation of the stock prices affected by market conditions.

-- Beta can help the investors draw a line between a risky and risk-free asset.
+- Beta can help investors draw a line between a risky and risk-free asset.

-- The investors can decide between the two risky assets the premium for one risky asset with reference to another.
+- The investors can decide between the two risky assets and the premium for one risky asset concerning another.